finbourne/lusid-sdk-python/sdk/docs/FundsApi.md

 # **get_valuation_point_trial_balance**
 > ValuationPointResourceListOfTrialBalance get_valuation_point_trial_balance(scope, code, valuation_point_data_query_parameters, general_ledger_profile_code=general_ledger_profile_code, as_at=as_at, filter=filter, limit=limit, page=page, property_keys=property_keys, nav_type_code=nav_type_code, exclude_cleardown_module=exclude_cleardown_module)

-[EXPERIMENTAL] GetValuationPointTrialBalance: Get Trial Balance for the given Fund.
+[EARLY ACCESS] GetValuationPointTrialBalance: Get Trial Balance for the given Fund.

 Gets the Trial Balance for the given Valuation Point for a Fund.
 The Trial Balance has been generated from transactions, translated via Posting Rules  and aggregated based on a General Ledger Profile (where specified).
+Supplying the X-LUSID-SuppressImbalanceValidation header suppresses the imbalance check.
+Any caller with access to this endpoint may use it; it is not role-restricted.

 ### Example